samanta-scratch/samanta-scratch/README.md

 - 👀 I’m interested in Data Science & Artificial Intelligence
-- 🌱 I’m currently learning to solve problem in optimized way
+- 🌱 I’m currently working as a Junior Data Scientist at Somikoron
 - 💞️ I’m looking to collaborate on Machine Learning & Data Science

 - ❓ Ask me about anything related to Data Science and Machine Learning